do you kill sheep for wool.jpeg

 It is entirely legal [PDF 1.2MB] and standard practice for lambs’ tails to be cut off with knives, searing hot tools or extremely tight bands without any pain relief.

-Many farmers in Australia also legally mulese lambs, which involves cutting off the skin around their buttocks, often without pain relief.
+Many farmers in Australia also legally mulese lambs, also known as live lamb cutting, where the skin around a lamb’s buttocks is sliced off, often without pain relief.
 When pain relief is used, it is found often to be largely ineffective.

 It is claimed that these mutilations are performed to prevent fly-strike.
 However, plenty of animal sanctuaries protect sheep from this disease by crutching them – tightly shearing around their rear.